SzymonDukla/Affbay-API-Wrapper/README.md

 Endpoints require different data structure.
 Thankfully to this wrapper *you DO NOT need to specify or even care about that*.
 Simply add one or more contacts by creating new instances of ```Contact()``` class and stash them.
 When pushing your list to Affbay the script will automatically detect and adjust data structure and choose proper endpoint.

 ### Installation Instructions
-1. Install the package via composer `composer require `
+1. Install the package via composer `composer require affbay/affbay-api-wrapper`
-2. Include main class into your project and add required ```use``` declaration, i.e.
+2. Include Composer's autoload class into your project and add required ```use``` declaration, i.e.
 ```php
 <?php